 If you sell vehicle engines you must issue the buyer with a receipt (containing duplicate copies of consecutively numbered receipt forms) with the:

-The Form 2 register and receipt book must be kept for a period of six years.
+The Form 2 register and receipt book must be kept for a period of 6 years.

-Go to the prescribed forms for the motor industry page for more information on the register.
+Go to the motor industry forms page for more information on the register.

 Motor vehicle insurance and repair industry Code of Conduct